raycast/extensions/extensions/git-buddy/README.md

 ### Write PR Description

-Create a detailed pull request description for the current branch with the help of AI.
+Create a detailed and concise pull request description for the current branch with the help of AI.

 ### List Branches